Directory | Site Map | Explanation | NT Studies

 After the resurrection, he told Miryam of Magdala to "stop clinging" to him, because he had not finished the journey back to the Father.
 He commissioned her instead to "go to my brethren, and say to them, 'I ascend to my Father and your Father, and my God and your God'" (John 20:17).

 "Lord of heaven and earth"

-In Hebrew terms, "LORD of heaven and earth" is a reference to God as sovereign Creator.
+In Hebrew wording, "LORD of heaven and earth" is a reference to God as sovereign Creator.
 Abraham refers to "the LORD, the God of heaven and God of earth" (Gen 24:3), and Moses says, "The LORD, he is the God in heaven above and on earth below" (Deut 4:39).

 Perhaps Yeshua's choice of expression alluded to God's sovereignty over all humankind as the Revealer to those he chooses to reveal.

 In a fitting parallel, one of his disciples, during a visionary visit to heaven, hears the supernatural beings and martryed souls of people around God's throne say to the resurrected Yeshua:Worthy is the Lamb who was slain to receive power

-To Him who sits on the throne, and to the Lamb,
+They, and every other "creature" [ktisma] in the universe, then raises their voices in praise:To Him who sits on the throne, and to the Lamb,

 Some prayers were expressions of praise.
 The line between them isn't thick.
 In Matt 11:25, Yeshua said to God, "I praise you."
 This phrase comes from Israel's national worship tradition.